 Henry II and Thomas Becket

-Henry II had rapidly risen from Count through Eleanor's Husband to King.
+Henry II had rapidly risen in position from Count through Eleanor's Husband to King.
 He had to struggle to gain real control of some of the areas within his domain.
 The Archbishop of Canterbury died in 1162, and Henry appointed his friend Thomas Becket to replace him.
 Henry hoped that he could now control the church in England.
 Becket, however, decided that the king had appointed him as Archbishop to get things done, and so he would really take charge of the church.

 Becket was heavy-handed at times, and his biggest problem as Henry saw it was that he wasn't simply a yes-man for the king.
 Their disagreements over the rights and privileges of the church led first to legal fights, and then to Becket being exiled for five years.